Roy Dickson 1930s Alaska Bush Pilot

 Seattle Post-Intelligencer Collection,Museum of History & Industry)

-HARRY BLUNT - Called the "Bristol Bay Sea Hawk" by the "Glacier Priest" Father Hubbard.
-Harry & Joe Barrows
+HARRY L. BLUNT - Called the "Bristol Bay Sea Hawk" by the "Glacier Priest" Father

-were partners in Pacific International Airways when they expanded from British Columbia to Alaska.
-Later flew for
+WA.
+Harry & Joe Barrows were partners in Pacific International Airways when they

 VERNON BOOKWALTER - Born November 18, 1892 in Oregon.
 Was a pilot & mechanic for